rusitschka/openwrt-mikrotik/README.md

 ```

 After the script finishes the resulting target builds are
-copied from the Docker image to the `build` folder in the local
+copied from the Docker container to the `build` folder in the local
 file system.
 The resulting Docker images/containers will be up to
 12G each in size and can be deleted after the build finished.